Skip to content

 Why Decarbonization Matters Now

-Delaying action means sharper cuts later, higher costs, and greater disruption.
-Science has shown us that every year of inaction narrows the window for meeting climate targets.
-Pressure is rising from all sides.
-Investors want credible transition plans and emissions data.
-Regulators are introducing mandatory disclosure rules and carbon pricing.
+Pressure for proactive decarbonization strategies is rising from all sides.
+Investors want credible transition plans and emissions data while regulators introduce mandatory disclosure rules and carbon pricing.
 Customers expect low-carbon products and supply chain transparency.
 Meeting these expectations is becoming a condition of market access, not a bonus.

 Key Frameworks and Targets for Decarbonization

 Decarbonization efforts rely on a growing set of international targets, emissions standards and disclosure rules.
-These frameworks guide how governments and companies define their goals, measure emissions, and report progress.
+These frameworks guide how governments and companies define their goals, measure emissions and report progress.
 Together, they create the structure needed to deliver emissions reductions at scale.

 Paris Agreement and Global Goals